By Last Updated: June 11th, 2026

 Introduction

-For many families in California, the decision to scatter a loved one’s ashes is deeply personal and symbolic.
-It represents both a final goodbye and a lasting connection to a place filled with memory and meaning.
-At Opal, we receive many questions from families about their options related to scattering ashes of a loved one in California.
+For many families, ash scattering in California is deeply personal and symbolic.
+It represents a final goodbye and a lasting connection to a place filled with memory and meaning.

-We’ve broken down California’s scattering laws into clear, helpful information—without overwhelming you.
+We’ve compiled California’s scattered laws into clear, helpful information.
 We explain what’s allowed, what’s not, and how to honor your loved one in a way that’s personal, beautiful, and fully informed.

 Cremation Is Now the Norm

 In California, cremation has become the dominant choice for final disposition.
-According to Funeral Convergence¹, the state’s cremation rate reached 69.3% in 2024, and the National Funeral Directors Association (NFDA)² projects it will climb to 81.5% by 2035.
+The state’s cremation rate reached 69.3% in 2024, and the National Funeral Directors Association (NFDA ² projects it will climb to 81.5% by 2035.

 Line chart showing cremation rate in California rising from 46.4% in 2005 to a projected 81.5% in 2035.

-Figure 1: Historical and projected cremation rate in California from 2005 to 2035.
+Figure 1: California’s historical and projected cremation rate from 2005 to 2035.
 Data based on NFDA and Funeral Convergence reports.

-This shift is part of a national trend toward simpler, more flexible memorial options.
-Families are moving away from traditional services and choosing cremation for its affordability, sustainability, and the freedom it offers to personalize end-of-life tributes.
+This shift is a national trend toward simpler, more flexible memorial options.
+Families are moving away from traditional services and choosing cremation for its affordability, sustainability, and freedom to personalize end-of-life tributes.

 “Cremation is the new tradition.
 It’s here to stay.”